 - Examine all shades and blinds in the home.
 Make sure there are no accessible cords on the front, side, or back of the product.
 CPSC and the WCSC recommend the use of cordless window coverings in all homes where children live or visit.

 - Do not place cribs, beds, and furniture close to the windows because children can climb on them and gain access to the cords.

 - Make loose cords inaccessible.

 - If the window shade has looped bead chains or nylon cords, install tension devices to keep the cord taut.”

-If you or a family member believe that you have a case involving death or injury caused by an unsafe product or the unsafe acts of someone else, please email me or call me directly at 202-822-1875 for a free consultation.
+If you or a family member believe that you have a case involving death or injury caused by an unsafe product or the unsafe acts of someone else, please contact the law firm of Regan Zambri & Long or call 202-463-3030.